Food and Food Ingredients

 - Beverages that contain natural fruit or vegetable juice of more than 50% by volume (providing the container’s label shows the percentage of natural fruit or vegetable juice)

-- Soy, rice or similar milk substitutes
+- Soy, rice or similar milk substitutes, including beverages containing milk substitutes

 - Infant formula